Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 We can see on the results that the new credentials are indeed valid.

-## Accessing SMB Share "forensic" using the user "audit2020"
+## Accessing SMB Share forensic using the user audit2020
 With the new credentials we can proceed to enumerate the user audit2020.
 Evil-WinRM didn't work but we can see that the user audit2020 has read access to the SMB Share forensic:
 ```shell
 nxc smb 10.129.191.43 -u audit2020 -p Password123 --shares